TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/README.md

 The information above applies to *ESP32S* microcontrollers only.
 It is not applicable to any of the newer *ESP32 microcontrollers* (e.g., *ESP32-S2*, *ESP32-S3*, or *ESP32-C3*), as their GPIO layouts, while similar, are not identical.

 > [!NOTE]
-> The table above lists all *ESP32* pins, but your development board most likely does not expose them all.
-The fewer pins a board exposes, the more *ESP32S* functionality becomes unavailable.
-This trade-off can be acceptable if your project prioritizes compactness over functionality, and quite a significant number of the pins listed above are not useable anyway.
+> The table lists all ESP32 pins, but a development board will likely only expose a subset of these.
+The number of exposed pins doesn't necessarily indicate better quality; rather, it's a balance between ESP32S functionality and compactness/ease-of-use.
+Many of the pins listed above are not helpful or outright unsafe to use, so even though a [38-pin ESP32 development board](https://done.land/components/microcontroller/families/esp/esp32/classicesp32/esp32devkitcv4/) may expose all pins, this isn’t the most efficient or sophisticated approach.
+A well-designed board makes a smart trade-off, exposing only the safe-to-use pins while optimizing the footprint by omitting those that have no impact on the user experience.

 ## Safe GPIOs